DevOps and Infrastructure as Code: How to Automate & Manage Effortlessly

 Use Modular Templates

-• Break down your infrastructure into reusable modules to enhance scalability and maintainability.
+- Break infrastructure into reusable modules for easier updates and scalability.

 Monitor and Audit

-• Standardize global deployments while maintaining stringent security protocols.
+- Standardize global deployments while maintaining security and compliance.

 “The future of IT is automated, collaborative, and code-driven—DevOps and IaC are leading the way.” — Gene Kim, Co-Author of The Phoenix Project